Configurable Objects and Their Associations

 Profile Associations

-Profiles are linked to Organizations (when this tab is enabled).
+Profiles are linked to Organizations when this tab is enabled.

-Polices are set to Profiles.
+Policies are assigned to Profiles.

-Block Pages are set to Profiles.
+Block pages are set to Profiles.

 Putting it Together